Website Contents

 - Elected Officials offers guidance on identifying and communicating with elected and appointed government officials.

-- Enforcement of Animal Laws covers jurisdiction, how animal-related violations are enforced, challenges to enforcement, and what to do if a situation is not being addressed.
+- Enforcement of Animal Laws covers jurisdiction, how animal-related violations are enforced, challenges to enforcement, enforcement authority, and what to do if a situation is not being addressed.
+Cullman County’s Proactive Approach describes how Cullman County has prioritized and empowered ACOs and how Alabama counties can learn from their example.

 - Evidence describes the information and materials that are sometimes necessary to demonstrate a violation.